 👩🏼🍳 Pro Tips

-- If the center layers of the onions aren't soft enough to roll, just plop them back to the pot of water and cook them until they're soft and pliable.
+- If the center layers of the onions aren't soft enough to roll, just plop them back into the pot of water and cook them until they're soft and pliable.

 - If you have a hard time separating the onion layers, you may need to slice off a little more from the root end of the onion.